SilveiraGuilherme/flash-cards-app/README.md

 <!-- WEBSITE DESCRIPTION -->

-Flash Cards App is a web application that allows users to add, edit and remove flash cards containing information.
+Flash Cards App is a web application that allows users to add, edit and remove flash cards containing information of their preference.
+It can be very usefull for studying purposes.

 ### Built With

 - <strong>React</strong> for UI building.
+- <strong>Axios</strong> for HTTP requests.
-- <strong>Plotly.js</strong> for data visualization.
+- <strong>Node.js</strong> for server-side programming.
-- <strong>Chackra UI</strong> for UI styling.
+- <strong>Tailwind</strong> for UI styling.
 - <strong>JavaScript, HTML, CSS</strong> as a general stack to build web applications.

 <!-- GETTING STARTED -->